ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/README.md

 	- (For Uno or Mega) The connectors are built in, so this step is not necessary.
 However, you may need to run a wire from a particular pin to a breadboard row if more than one connection is required.

 5. Plug the SCD-30 cable headers into either port of the CO₂ sensor.
-Both ports are the same, but the plug has a correct orientation.
+Both ports are identical, but the plug has a correct orientation.

 	![SCD-30 Cable](https://github.com/ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/blob/main/Graphics/I6.png)